ridwaanhall/hero-statistics-in-MLBB/README.md

 ## Project Announcement

 We are excited to announce that this project will soon be available on PyPI!
 Stay tuned for updates and instructions on how to install and use the package.
+For now, here is the API Docs on website [MLBB Hero Analytics API](https://api-mobilelegends.vercel.app/).

 ## Overview